davepagurek/Chordi.co/README.md

-# BeatBot
+# Chordi.co
-Procedural music, taught with data from real artists
+Procedural music, taught with data from real artists. <a href="http://chordi.co">Live demo</a>

 ## Dependencies
 Check requirements.txt for python dependencies